-Articulated and static large scale model makers with 3D design capability for sculpture, experiential promotion and billboard advertising.
+Articulated and static large model makers with 3D design capability for sculpture, experiential promotion and billboard advertising.

 Our largest model to date was a representation of the Mount Rushmore American presidents sculpture.
 Nike commissioned this 40 metre long piece for their South Africa World Cup campaign.
 The model was to occupy the largest bill board site in London which often hosts 3 dimensional models.
 As is the case on many large projects we teamed up with another company who provided the main structure and the simpler elements of the project.
 The role of our large model makers was to create the heads of 6 members of the England football team at 4 metres tall.
 The initial phase was to collect 3D laser scan data by meeting each footballer.
 Laser scanning provided all the information necessary to create a 3D model.
 From this we could break the model into manageable sections of 2 metres x 1 metre x 1 metre.
 By CNC machining the pieces we could produce very accurate large scale detail and precision assembly of the various pieces.
 The sheer size of the model required a lightweight material so polystyrene was the obvious choice.
 A stone effect painted finish was applied to match the real massive scale mountain sculpture.